Opinion | Trump has nothing but contempt for service and sacrifice

 “Why should I go to that cemetery?
 It’s filled with losers,” the president reportedly said.
 According to the article, “In a separate conversation on the same trip, Trump referred to the more than 1,800 marines who lost their lives at Belleau Wood as ‘suckers’ for getting killed.”

 Naturally, the White House and Trump himself denied that he has ever said such a thing.
-But Goldberg’s account was confirmed by the Associated Press and The Post; our reporters write that a former senior administration official confirmed “that the president frequently made disparaging comments about veterans and soldiers missing in action, referring to them at times as ‘losers.’”
+But Goldberg’s account was reinforced by the Associated Press and The Post; our reporters write that a former senior administration official confirmed “that the president frequently made disparaging comments about veterans and soldiers missing in action, referring to them at times as ‘losers.’”

 We’re accustomed to Democrats insisting that they too respect the military even if their lust for invading other countries doesn’t quite match that of Republicans.
 But in this presidential race, we have a Democratic candidate whose son served in Iraq and whose wife spent a good portion of her time when he was vice president advocating for military families.